All about oil paints, mediums and cleaners that are safe to use and free of volatile organic compounds.

 Aluminum Hydroxide PW24 (aka alumina hydrate).
 A fine filler, tint reducer, transparentizer.
 Slows drying.
 Used in very strong pigments but maintains transparency such as with Phthalos.

 Calcium Phosphate- Lowers acidity in stored oils.
+Adding some to the refining washes helps remove impurities.

 Calcium Oxide - Helps prevent tack in oils, especially soy.
 Testing.